-- 1) the outbreaks are limited based on the following factors: - a) immediately on suspicion, a rapid response including notification has been made; - standstill of movements of equids has been imposed, and effective controls on the movement of equids and their products specified in this chapter are in place; - c) epidemiological investigation (trace-back, trace-forward) has been completed; - d) the infection has been confirmed; - e) the primary outbreak and likely source of the outbreak has been identified; - f) all cases have been shown to be epidemiologically linked; - g) no new cases have been found in the containment zone within a minimum of two infectious infective periods as defined in Article 12.1.1.; - 2) the equids within the containment zone should be clearly identifiable as belonging to the containment zone; - 3) increased passive and targeted surveillance in accordance with Articles 12.1.13. to 12.1.15. in the rest of the country or zone has not detected any evidence of infection; - 4) animal health measures that effectively prevent the spread of AHS to the rest of the country or zone, taking into consideration the establishment of a protection zone within the containment zone, the seasonal vector conditions and existing physical, geographical and ecological barriers; - ongoing surveillance in accordance with Articles 12.1.13. to 12.1.15. is in place in the containment zone.
+- 1) the outbreaks are limited based on the following factors: - a) immediately on suspicion, a rapid response including notification has been made; - b) standstill of movements of equids has been imposed, and effective controls on the movement of equids and their products specified in this chapter are in place; - c) epidemiological investigation (trace-back, trace-forward) has been completed; - d) the infection has been confirmed; - e) investigations on the likely source of the outbreak have been carried out; - f) all cases have been shown to be epidemiologically linked; - g) no new cases have been found in the containment zone within a minimum of two infective periods as defined in Article 12.1.1.; - 2) the equids within the containment zone are clearly identifiable as belonging to the containment zone; - 3) increased passive and targeted surveillance in accordance with Articles 12.1.11. to 12.1.13. in the rest of the country or zone has not detected any evidence of infection; - 4) animal health measures are in place to effectively prevent the spread of AHSV infection to the rest of the country or zone, taking into consideration the establishment of a protection zone within the containment zone, the seasonal vector conditions and existing physical, geographical and ecological barriers; 5) ongoing surveillance in accordance with Articles 12.1.11. to 12.1.13. is in place in the containment zone.

-The free status of the areas outside the containment zone is suspended pending the establishment of the containment zone in accordance with points 1 to 5 above.
-The free status of the areas outside the containment zone could be reinstated irrespective of the provisions of Article 12.1.6., once the containment zone is recognised by the OIE.
+The free status of the areas outside the containment zone is suspended while the containment zone is being established in accordance with points 1 to 5 above.
+The free status of the areas outside the containment zone may be reinstated irrespective of the provisions of Article 12.1.5., once the containment zone is recognised by the OIE.